bearsunday/bearsunday.github.io/manuals/1.0/en/di.md

     }
 ```

-It can also be used `Qualifer` annotation instead of constant with `@Named` annotation.
+The `Qualifier` annotation can be used instead of a constant with `@Named` annotation.

 ```php?start_inline
 /**